-Since its fund raise in May 2020, the Company has increased its marketing activities, invested in its personalised medicine initiatives (both with DoseMeRx and through its PARTNER study in Portsmouth) and hired two new staff members, one scientist and a Head of Business Development.
-In addition, the Company has invested in resources and project activities which are not currently cash generative but are designed to build for the future.
+Since the Company last raised funds in May 2020, the Company has increased its marketing activities, invested in its personalised medicine initiatives (both with DoseMeRx and through its PARTNER study in Portsmouth) and hired three new staff members, two scientists and a Head of Business Development.
+In addition, the Company has invested in resources and project activities which are not currently cash generative but are designed to create a platform for future growth.
 These include the collaborations with ValiRx and DoseMeRx and account for the additional losses not attributable to COVID-related factors.